Pole-Engineering/Docs/Printing Guide/Printer Tuning.md

 import heatgraph from '/static/img/heatgraph.png';

 # Printer Tuning
->There are certain guidelines you needss to follow to get high-quality prints and, more importantly, prints with accurate dimensions.
+>There are certain guidelines you need to follow to get high-quality prints and, more importantly, prints with accurate dimensions.
 We have compiled them for you on this page.

 ## Temperature
 >Different types of filament need to be printed within specific temperature ranges.
 For example, PLA should be printed at 200-220°C, while ABS should be printed at 230-260°C. To find the best value for the filament you have, you can print a temperature tower and observe the results to determine which temperature gives the best outcome.